SlimeVR/SlimeVR-Docs-Site/src/diy_kit_guide.md

 </table>

 ## Designing your case
-DIY kits do not come with cases and such require enclosures to protect them and allow strap attachment.
+DIY kits do not come with cases and therefore require enclosures to protect them and allow strap attachment.
 These can be 3D printed, purchased, or handcrafted.
 While the official SlimeVR Main and Extension cases are designed to fit the boards included in this kit, they are not optimised for home 3D printers due to their curved surfaces.
 As such, we recommend printing up your own using a modified design, or designing your own!

 The 3D models for the official main and extension cases can be found [here](./assets/cases/OfficialCases.zip).
 Modified versions of these official cases more suited for home 3D printers, made by Tom Yum#0069, can soon be found [here]().